tnaumann/wfdb-scaling/README.md

 starcluster createkey wfdbkey -o ~/.ssh/wfdbkey.rsa
 ```

+(Note: If this step fails, you may need to ensure that the user specified in the `[aws info]` above has privileges to instantiate new instances.
+This can be done from the Amazon EC2 dashboard.)

-Finaly, add WFDB-specific cluster templates from this project's [config](config) to yours:
+Finally, add WFDB-specific cluster templates from this project's [config](config) to yours:

 ```sh
 curl https://raw.githubusercontent.com/tnaumann/wfdb-scaling/master/config >> ~/.starcluster/config